 “We’ve flourished in that we’ve been able to adapt.
-In some instances, we are doing services differently, but we are still able to help people suffering during this time,” Gilmore-Long said.
+In some instances, we are doing services differently, but we are still able to help people suffering during this time,” Coney said.

 While it’s taken longer to get some approvals and permits, and rehabilitation projects have stalled a little bit because of that, real estate development has continued despite the onset of the pandemic.